RiasadMahbub/BIOL5153/README.md

 - ### parseGFF.py
 Assignment 6.
 Using csv, argparse and biopython packages parsing a GFF file and slicing and extracting the sequence from the genome.
+Assignment 7. rev_comp function added that calculates reverse complement of the features that are on '-' strand.
+Building a coding sequence (CDS) for each gene, which consists of all the exons properly sliced together.